Congressional Sportsmen's Foundation

 The Congressional Sportsmen's Foundation (CSF) is a 501(c)(3) nonprofit organization headquartered in Washington, DC.
 Established in 1989, CSF's mission is to "work with Congress, governors, and state legislatures to protect and advance hunting, angling, recreational shooting, and trapping".
 Initially, CSF provided a link of information and resources between the sportsmen's community and Members of the Congressional Sportsmen's Caucus (CSC), and since has extended its legislative network across the United States, managing a network of bipartisan state legislative sportsmen's caucuses organized under the banner of the National Assembly of Sportsmen's Caucuses (NASC) and the Governors Sportsmen's Caucus (GSC).

-CSF is supported by its Mission Partners, a group of corporate, foundation, and organization partners, as well as an individual support program called the Chairman's Club and currently manages three caucus programs: The Congressional Sportsmen's Caucus, the National Assembly of Sportsmen's Caucuses, and the Governors Sportsmen's Caucus.
+CSF is supported by its Mission Partners, a group of corporate, foundation, and organization partners, as well as an individual support program called the Sporting Society and currently manages three caucus programs: The Congressional Sportsmen's Caucus, the National Assembly of Sportsmen's Caucuses, and the Governors Sportsmen's Caucus.